skienzmatishun/rippreport/content/p/this-is-a-test/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State ethics regulators shielded corrupt insiders from prosecution after massive trust fund self-dealing came to light.
+Sworn legal petitions and official state dockets show how a circuit judge recused himself when confronted with undeniable proof.
+Uncover the real story of how state monitors protected their own financial interests.
 ---
 The Ripp Report is a consumer organization first, we also maintain a blog site, Face Book sites and a Podcast production.
 The Ripp Report is a not for profit.
 We expose political corruption and file appropriate complaints.